-Composed by Artistic Director Rachel Aberle and General Manager Breanne Harmon based on recommendations from consultant Amal Rana of Cambium Arts & Education
+Composed by Artistic Director Rachel Aberle and past-General Manager Breanne Harmon based on recommendations from consultant Amal Rana of Cambium Arts & Education

 Reviewed and approved by Green Thumb Theatre’s Board of Directors

 Preamble: Green Thumb practices, policy, and artistic work will be reviewed on a regular basis and in a timely manner so that our work reflects evolving attitudes, expectations and best practices in our industry and broader society.
 Green Thumb leadership and Board will actively work to stay aware of shifting conversations, and be open to guidance and suggestions about areas that deserve attention or improvement.
 The sustainability and viability of Green Thumb as an organization is a priority, and decisions will be made conversant with this direction and policy as well as other policies of the society.

 - Finalize and publicize a clear, transparent anti-oppression and anti-discrimination policy, company code of conduct, and incident reporting procedures.
 Once released, all information contained in these policies will live in a dedicated space on Green Thumb’s website.